usha508/foodmood/README.md

 joblib

-✅ **Strengths:**
+**Strengths:**

-1)End-to-end pipeline — covers data, feature engineering, model training, and a production-style deployed UI.
+1)End to end pipeline : covers data, feature engineering, model training, and a production-style deployed UI.

-2)Explainability — every prediction shows which nutritional features drove the result, not just a label.
+2)Explainability : every prediction shows which nutritional features drove the result, not just a label.

-3)Practical framing — targets a real, underexplored problem (short-term cognitive impact of food) rather than a generic classification task.
+3)Practical framing : targets a real, underexplored problem (short-term cognitive impact of food) rather than a generic classification task.

-4)Indian food support — includes 20+ Indian dishes (biryani, dal, paneer, roti, idli) rarely found in Western nutrition ML datasets.
+4)Indian food support : includes 20+ Indian dishes (biryani, dal, paneer, roti, idli) rarely found in Western nutrition ML datasets.

-5)Personalisation — meal logging and analytics build a personal food-mood profile over time.
+5)Personalisation : meal logging and analytics build a personal food-mood profile over time.

-6)Time-aware recommendations — advice changes based on morning/afternoon/evening context.
+6)Time aware recommendations : advice changes based on morning/afternoon/evening context.

-⚠️ **Limitations:**
+**Limitations:**

-1)Small food database — only 58+ foods are recognised.
+1)Small food database : only 58+ foods are recognised.
 Mixed or novel meals may not be identified.
 A production system would integrate a full nutrition API (e.g. USDA FoodData Central, Nutritionix).

-2)No ground truth mood labels — the training labels (High/Moderate/Low Alertness) are derived from nutritional science heuristics, not from actual self-reported mood data collected from users.
+2)No ground truth mood labels : the training labels (High/Moderate/Low Alertness) are derived from nutritional science heuristics, not from actual self-reported mood data collected from users.
 This is the most significant scientific limitation.

-3)Individual variation ignored — factors like gut microbiome, metabolism rate, sleep quality, stress, and medication all affect how food impacts mood.
+3)Individual variation ignored : factors like gut microbiome, metabolism rate, sleep quality, stress, and medication all affect how food impacts mood.
 The model treats all users identically.

-4)No temporal context — the model predicts based on a single meal in isolation.
+4)No temporal context : the model predicts based on a single meal in isolation.
 In reality, what you ate 3 hours ago matters too.

-5)Binary feature flags — features like 'high_sugar' and 'heavy_meal' use fixed thresholds that may not generalise across all body types and activity levels.
+5)Binary feature flags : features like 'high_sugar' and 'heavy_meal' use fixed thresholds that may not generalise across all body types and activity levels.

-6)74.7% accuracy ceiling — performance is limited by the heuristic labels and small food set.
+6)74.7% accuracy ceiling : performance is limited by the heuristic labels and small food set.
 A larger dataset with real physiological measurements (glucose monitors, EEG alertness scores) would substantially improve this.

-🔬 **Future Work:**
+ **Future Work:**
-[ ] Integrate USDA FoodData Central API for unlimited food recognition
+Integrate USDA FoodData Central API for unlimited food recognition

-[ ] Collect real user mood labels via post-meal surveys to replace heuristic labels
+Collect real user mood labels via post meal surveys to replace heuristic labels

-[ ] Add physiological features (sleep hours, activity level) as user inputs
+Add physiological features (sleep hours, activity level) as user inputs

-[ ] Experiment with deep learning on continuous glucose monitoring data
+Experiment with deep learning on continuous glucose monitoring data

-[ ] Multi-meal temporal modelling (what you ate today affects tomorrow)
+Multi meal temporal modelling (what you ate today affects tomorrow)

-[ ] Expand to 200+ Indian regional foods
+Expand to 200+ Indian regional foods

-👤 **Author:**
+**Author:**

-Built by a first-year undergraduate as an independent ML research project exploring the intersection of nutrition science and machine learning.
+Built by a first year undergraduate as an independent ML research project exploring the intersection of nutrition science and machine learning.

-📄 **License:**
+**License:**

-MIT License — free to use, modify, and build upon with attribution.
+MIT License : free to use, modify, and build upon with attribution.